smartboyhw/ibus-cangjie-web/faq.rst

 This is most likely caused by a `known bug on 32 bits system`_.

-It is fixed in ``pygobject`` >= 3.7.91, so if your distribution has an older version, ask them to upgrade or backport the patch committed in the upstream bug.
+It is fixed in ``pygobject`` >= 3.7.91, but as many distributions still ship an older version, we work around the bug in IBus Cangjie.

-The bug doesn't affect 64 bits systems though, so if that's an option for you, we recommend you upgrade.
+Make sure you are running a recent enough version of IBus Cangjie, as the workaround was introduced only recently in Git.

+The first stable release of IBus Cangjie will include the workaround.

 .. _known bug on 32 bits system: https://bugzilla.gnome.org/show_bug.cgi?id=693121